28,99 €

 Autorenporträt

-James Rutherford holds a PhD in Theology from Moore Theological College (thesis: "Rightly Defining the Son of God: An Examination of the Definition of Chalcedon").
-Prior to this, he graduated from Pacific Life Bible College with a Bachelor of Pastoral Leadership and from Regent College with a Master of Arts in Theological Studies, majoring in biblical languages (Hebrew focus), and a Master of Theology (thesis: "God's Kingdom through His Priest-King: An Analysis of the Book of Samuel in Light of the Davidic Covenant").
-Currently, James is working on community outreach in Punchbowl and Greenacre NSW and manages Teleioteti.ca.
-He is happily married to Nicole and the father of Aliyah, Asher (who has gone to be with his Lord), and Adriel.
-When not writing, James serves at Riverwood-Punchbowl Anglican Church, enjoys cooking, and enjoys exploring the East Coast of Australia with his family.
+James Rutherford graduated from Pacific Life Bible College with a Bachelor of Pastoral Leadership (2014) and from Regent College with a Master of Arts in Theological Studies, majoring in Hebrew, and a Master of Theology, majoring in Old Testament (2018).
+Currently, he is a PhD student at Moore Theological College in Sydney, Australia.
+James manages Teleioteti.ca.
+He is happily married to Nicole and the father of Aliyah.
+When not writing or studying, he is the parish administrator for St Matt's Ashbury, enjoys cooking, and enjoys exploring the East Coast of Australia with his family.